The Benefits of Having Diverse Survey Respondents

 Reaching Multiple Audiences

-Reaching Multiple Audiences is key to getting the most accurate and meaningful answers in a survey.
+Reaching Multiple Audiences is critical to getting the most accurate and meaningful answers in a survey.

 to find otherwise.